 Older Americans Month (OAM) is a nationwide celebration that happens in May every year.
 Spearheaded by the Administration for Community Living (ACL), the theme this year is Age Out Loud.
-As a strong advocate of educating Americans on the importance of saving for retirement to solidify successful futures, Midland IRA is happy support OAM.
+As a strong advocate of educating Americans on the importance of saving for retirement to solidify successful futures, Midland Trust is happy support OAM.
 The self-directed retirement plan firm’s goal here is to add a bit of knowledge that can hopefully enable those who are aging achieve the retirement they desire by using self-directed IRAs.

 Older Americans Month: Age Out Loud